GlobeTeam-Platform/ga-kursus-cicd/educates/workshop/content/exercises/04-ci-setup/index.md

 The pipelines are all defines in the `dagger` directory under your `app` directory.

-For this workshop, we won't setup and pipelines etc. We will just use the ones, that are already created.
+For this workshop, we won't setup pipelines etc. We will just use the ones, that are already created.

 Dagger works by creating functions we can call.

 in `app/dagger/src/main/__init__.py` you will find the functions, written in Python.

-The code looks like this :
+The code is written in Python and looks like this :
 ```python
 from typing import Annotated